How is CBSE CGPA Calculated?

 What is CGPA in CBSE?

-CGPA (Cumulative Grade Point Average) is a grading method used by CBSE Class 10 to reflect overall academic performance without showing raw marks.
-Instead of marks, CBSE assigns grades (A1 to E) which correspond to specific "Grade Points".
+CGPA (Cumulative Grade Point Average) is a grading method used by CBSE Class 10 to reflect overall academic performance without revealing raw marks.
+Instead of precise scores, CBSE assigns grades (ranging from A1 to E) which correspond to specific "Grade Points".

 How CBSE CGPA Is Calculated (Step-by-Step)